StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 2. No internet connection required:
    1. Transport images to the destination system.
-      * Copy the StackState Helm charts repo, including the `tar.gz` generated by the backup script, to a storage device for transportation.
+      * Copy the Rancher Observability Helm charts repo, including the `tar.gz` generated by the backup script, to a storage device for transportation.
 If the backup script was run from the `stable/stackstate-agent/installation` directory as advised, the `tar.gz` will be located at `stable/stackstate-agent/installation/stackstate.tar.gz`.
       * Copy the Helm charts repo and `tar.gz` from the storage device to a working folder of choice on the destination system.

    2. Import images to the system, and optionally push to a registry.
-      * On the destination system, go to the directory in the StackState Helm charts repo that contains both the scripts and the generated `tar.gz` archive.
+      * On the destination system, go to the directory in the Rancher Observability Helm charts repo that contains both the scripts and the generated `tar.gz` archive.
 By default, this will be `stable/stackstate-agent/installation`.
       * Execute the `import.sh` script.
 Note that the import script must be located in the same directory as the `tar.gz` archive to be imported, the following must be specified:
         * `-b` - path to the `tar.gz` to be imported
         * `-d` - the destination Docker image registry